BwithE/postshell/README.md

 ██║     ╚██████╔╝███████║   ██║   ███████║██║  ██║███████╗███████╗███████╗
 ╚═╝      ╚═════╝ ╚══════╝   ╚═╝   ╚══════╝╚═╝  ╚═╝╚══════╝╚══════╝╚══════╝
 ```
 Execute commands on clients using GET/POST requests.
-(Bypass Firewalls for initial access)
+(Bypass Firewalls)

 There are some limitations, however, can be very useful if firewall is blocking standard reverse shells.